Departments and specialties

 Research

-Researchers at Mayo Clinic study new treatments and surgeries for people who have hypoplastic left heart syndrome and other congenital heart diseases.
-Ongoing research includes studies in imaging and outcomes, human genetics, and regenerative medicine strategies.
-Mayo Clinic health care providers are also assembling personal and family histories, heart images, tissue and cell samples, and genomic information of people with hypoplastic left heart syndrome and their family members to further study the condition.
+Researchers at Mayo Clinic study hypoplastic left heart syndrome (HLHS) and other types of congenital heart defects and congenital heart diseases.
+The researchers aim to find new treatments and surgeries for people with these conditions.
+Research topics include imaging and outcomes, human genetics, and regenerative medicine strategies.
+Mayo Clinic healthcare professionals also are gathering personal and family histories, heart images, tissue and cell samples, and genomic information from people with HLHS and their family members to further study the condition.

 Specialized research